gigwegbe/understanding-esp32-with-micropython/01_Setting_Up_Micropython_Esp32/README.md

 We proceed to create a python virtual environment and then install the necessary packages in the `requirements.txt` file.
 Follow the instruction [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to setup virtual environment.

-Create  a virtual environment.
+Create  a virtual environment:

 ```
 $ python3 -m venv env
 ```

-Activate the environment.
+Activate the environment:
 ```
 $ source env/bin/activate
 ```
-Install the packages in the virtual environment using the `requirements file`.
+Install the packages in the virtual environment using the `requirements file`:
 ```
 (env) $ pip3 install -r requirements.txt
 ```

-To deactivate the virtual environment use the `deactivate` command
+To deactivate the virtual environment use the `deactivate` command:
 ```
 deactivate
 ```